+Cetirizine

-Cetirizine: Azithromycin with cetirizine 20 mg at in no pharmacokinetic interaction and no significant changes in the QT interval.
+In healthy volunteers, coadministration of a 5-day regimen of azithromycin with cetirizine 20 mg at steady-state resulted in no pharmacokinetic interaction and no significant changes in the QT interval.

+Didanosine (Dideoxyinosine)

-Didanosins (Dideoxyinosine): Coadministration of 1200 mg/day azithromycin with 400 mg/day didanosine in 6 HIV-positive subjects did not appear to affect the steady-state pharmacokinetics of didanosine.
+Co-administration of 1200 mg/day azithromycin with 400 mg/day didanosine in 6 HIV-positive subjects did not appear to affect the steady-state pharmacokinetics of didanosine as compared with placebo.

+Digoxin (P-gp substrates)

-Digoxin (P-gp substrates): Concomitant administration of macrolide antibiotics, including azithromycin, with P-glycoprotein substrates such as digoxin, increased serum levels of the P-glycoprotein substrate.
+Concomitant administration of macrolide antibiotics, including azithromycin, with P-glycoprotein substrates such as digoxin, has been reported to result in increased serum levels of the P-glycoprotein substrate.
 Therefore, if azithromycin and P-gp substrates such as digoxin are administered concomitantly, the possibility of elevated serum concentrations of the substrate should be considered.

+Zidovudine

-Zidovudine: Single 1000 mg doses and multiple doses of 600 mg or 1200 mg azithromycin had little effect on the plasma pharmacokinetics or urinary excretion of zidovudine or its glucuronide metabolite.
+Single 1000 mg doses and multiple 1200 mg or 600 mg doses of azithromycin had little effect on the plasma pharmacokinetics or urinary excretion of zidovudine or its glucuronide metabolite.
 However, administration of azithromycin increased the concentrations of phosphorylated zidovudine, the clinically active metabolite, in peripheral blood mononuclear cells.
 The clinical significance of this finding is unclear, but it may be of benefit to patients.

 Azithromycin does not interact significantly with the hepatic cytochrome P450 system.
 It is not believed to undergo the pharmacokinetic drug interactions as seen with erythromycin and other macrolides.
-Hepatic cytochrome P450 induction or inactivation via cytochrome- metabolite complex does not occur with azithromycin.
+Hepatic cytochrome P450 induction or inactivation via cytochrome-metabolite complex does not occur with azithromycin.

+Ergotamine derivatives

-Ergotamine derivatives: Due to the theoretical possibility of ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended.
+Due to the theoretical possibility of ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended.